konfig-dev/splitit-onboarding-sdks/go/docs/MerchantsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateMerchantRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateRequest struct via the builder pattern

 Name | Type | Description  | Notes